-there exist very large firms, then shocks to those firms will not cancel out with shocks to much smaller firms, resulting in aggregate fluctuations.
-Acemoglu et al. (2012), working with a Cobb-Douglas model in the spirit of Long and Plosser (1983), observed that in an economy with input-output linkages, the equilibrium sizes of firms depend on the shape of the input-output matrix.
+those firms will not cancel out with shocks to much smaller firms, resulting in aggregate fluctuations.
+Acemoglu et al. (2012), working with a Cobb-Douglas model in the spirit of Long and Plosser (1983), observed that in an economy with input-output linkages, the equilibrium size of firms will depend on the shape of the input-output matrix.
 Central suppliers will be weighted more highly than peripheral firms, and therefore, shocks to those central players will not cancel out with shocks to small firms.6 Carvalho and Gabaix (2013) show how Hulten's theorem can be operationalized to decompose the sectoral sources of aggregate volatility.7

 Relatedly, Acemoglu et al. (2017) deploy Hulten's theorem to study other moments of the distribution of aggregate output.
-They argue that if the Domar weights are fattailed and if the underlying idiosyncratic shocks are fat-tailed, then aggregate output can exhibit non-normal behavior.
+They argue that if the Domar weights are fat-tailed and if the underlying idiosyncratic shocks are fat-tailed, then aggregate output can exhibit non-normal behavior.
 Stated differently, they show that aggregate output can inherit tail risk from idiosyncratic tail risk if the distribution of the Domar weights is fat-tailed.
-Our paper makes a related but distinct point.
+Our paper strengthens, but is distinct from, this point.
 We find that, for the empirically relevant range of parameters, the response of aggregate output to shocks is significantly asymmetric.
 Therefore, the nonlinearity inherent in the production structure can turn even symmetric thin-tailed sectoral shocks into rare disasters endogenously.
 This means that the economy could plausibly experience aggregate tail risk without either fat-tailed shocks or fat-tailed Domar weights.

 In a recent survey article Gabaix (2016), invoking Hulten's theorem, writes "networks are a particular case of granularity rather than an alternative to it."
-This has meant that researchers studying the role of networks have either moved away from efficient models, or that they have retreated from studying aggregate output and turned their attention to the microeconomic implications of networks, namely the covariance of fluctuations between different industries and firms.
-However, our paper shows that except in very special cases, models with the same sales distributions but different network structures only have the same
+This has meant that researchers studying the role of networks have either moved away from efficient models, or that they have retreated from studying aggregate output and turned their attention to the microeconomic implications of networks, namely the covariance of fluctuations between different industries and firms.^{8,9} However, models with the same sales distributions are